fiann/jshub-core/website/help/install.markdown

 Currently development is undertaken on Mac OS X 10.5.7 with the following version:

 * Java version - `java version "1.6.0_13"`

 ### Environment for contributing to the project

 If you wish to contribute back to the project you will also require Git to checkout the latest code and generate patches for submission.

 Most operating systems have a downloadable binary installer or package in their management system.

-For Mac OS X 10.5.7 we recommend the Git for OS X installer from `http://code.google.com/p/git-osx-installer/` which installs the following:
+For Mac OS X 10.5.7 we recommend the Git for OS X installer from <http://code.google.com/p/git-osx-installer/> which installs the following:

 * Git version  - `git version 1.6.0.2`

-there is also a useful GUI called 'GitX' at `http://gitx.frim.nl/`
+there is also a useful GUI called [GitX](http://gitx.frim.nl/).

 ## Gem dependencies